 4) grant that the ACFF is entitled to use part of your film (up to 3 minutes) and/or your film's trailer for promotional purposes;

-6) understand that a) the festival will add your preview DVD to its archive, b) DVD submission copies are not returned, c) the ACFF may make its archives available to film festivals, broadcasters, distributors and curators for preview purposes only;
+6) understand that a) the festival will add your film to its archive and the ACFF may make its archives available to film festivals, broadcasters, distributors and curators for preview purposes only;

 7) understand that your online submission link with password may be shared internally by the ACFF for programming purposes;